spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_26.png)

 We are lucky that the Earth is not more massive.
-For slightly largee planets, the overshoot boundary can fall below the undershoot boundary.
+For slightly larger planets, the overshoot boundary can fall below the undershoot boundary.
 In this inverted "entry corridor", you die from a too large deceleration, while not being decelerated enough to not head back into space.

 ---